PEL - Investment Analysis: Buy Signal or Bull Trap?

 Conclusion

-Would you like me to prepare a peer benchmarking overlay comparing PEL with other diversified financial peers (like L&T Finance, Aditya Birla Capital, and Bajaj Finserv) to highlight stronger compounding opportunities?
+Would you like me to also prepare a peer benchmarking overlay comparing PEL against other diversified financial and healthcare companies, or a basket scan to identify stronger long-term compounding opportunities in the sector?